 Anne Rosellini — Creative Producer, Screenwriter: Anne began her career in film working in film programming for festivals and then did a short stint in acquisitions before turning to writing and producing.
 She is the Academy Award nominated producer and co-writer of Winter's Bone, which was nominated for four Oscars, including Best Picture, and won the Grand Jury Prize at the 2010 Sundance Film Festival.
 Anne and co-writer Debra Granik were Oscar nominated for Best Adapted Screenplay.
 Anne produced Granik’s first feature film, Down to the Bone, which won Granik the Best Director prize at the 2004 Sundance Film Festival.

 David Rocchio - Founder and President: is an attorney, writer and Emmy-nominated filmmaker.
 As a practicing attorney David worked both as a litigator and served as Legal Counsel to Vermont’s Governor Howard Dean, M.D.
-As an emerging filmmaker, David’s short films THE BROTHERS (Cannes Short Film Corner, ‘Best of Capalbio’ – Italy’s Capalbio International Short Film Festival) and THE MEETING (finalist best screenplay – 2015 Los Angeles Independent Film Awards) screened at film festivals internationally.
-Working with Stowe Story Labs alumni, David will shoot his next short film, WHERE IS HOME?, in Rome, Italy and New York City in 2018.
-He has three feature scripts optioned.
-In 2016, he conceived and co-produced The Gun Shop, a documentary about gun ownership in the US.
-The Gun Shop screened as part of the UK's Channel 4’s Cutting Edge strand and the first element of a series about guns in America aimed to begin true dialogue (and dialogue starts by listening).
-David is a nationally certified EMT, a veteran ski patrolman and in addition to screenwriting, writes short fiction and for twenty years has written a column for central Vermont newspapers.
+As an emerging filmmaker, David’s award-winning short films have played internationally (including Cannes Short Film Corner; Italy’s Capalbio International Short Film Festival ‘Best of Capalbio’; and 2015 Los Angeles Independent Film Awards, finalist best screenplay.
+David conceived and co-produced The Gun Shop, an Emmy-nominated single-episode documentary made initially for the UK's Channel 4’s Cutting Edge strand and then playing worldwide.
+David is a nationally certified EMT, a veteran ski patrolman and in addition to screenwriting and filmmaking, writes short fiction and for twenty years has written a column for central Vermont newspapers.
 He lives with his family (and dog) in Stowe, Vermont.